PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models: Related Works

 \myparagraph{Knowledge Distillation from VLMs.} Knowledge Distillation (KD) \citep{hinton2015distilling} transfers knowledge from large teachers to compact students.
-With the emergence of vision foundation models through self-supervised learning \citep{chen2020simple, he2020momentum, grill2020bootstrap, chen2021exploring, caron2021emerging, he2022masked} and vision-language pretraining \citep{radford2021learning, jia2021scaling}, researchers have increasingly explored KD methods to leverage knowledge embedded within these models.
-Early work focused on self-supervised models \citep{fang2021seed, abbasi2020compress, xu2021bag, wang2022attention, navaneet2022simreg, singh2024simple}, while the advent of VLMs inspired further research, including distillation of compact VLMs from larger counterparts \citep{wu2023tinyclip, sun2023dime, udandarao2024active, vasu2024mobileclip, yang2024clip}, unsupervised distillation from VLM predictions \citep{vemulapalli2023knowledge, wu2024cascade, mistretta2024improving}, and few-shot semi-supervised distillation of VLMs~\cite{DHO}.
+With the emergence of vision foundation models through self-supervised learning \citep{chen2020simple, he2020momentum, grill2020bootstrap, chen2021exploring, caron2021emerging, he2022masked} and vision-language pretraining \citep{radford2021learning, jia2021scaling}, researchers have explored KD methods to leverage knowledge embedded within these models, moving beyond conventional KD that require training student models on identical datasets with substantial data.
+Early work focused on self-supervised models \citep{fang2021seed, abbasi2020compress, xu2021bag, wang2022attention, navaneet2022simreg, singh2024simple}, while the advent of VLMs inspired further research, including distillation of compact VLMs from larger counterparts \citep{wu2023tinyclip, sun2023dime, udandarao2024active, vasu2024mobileclip, yang2024clip}, unsupervised distillation from VLM predictions \citep{vemulapalli2023knowledge, wu2024cascade, mistretta2024improving}, and few-shot semi-supervised distillation of VLMs~\citep{DHO}.
 Some research has explored using teacher models instead of human annotation to address incorrect predictions \citep{baykal2022robust} or generate data efficiently \citep{wang2020neural, liu2024evolving}.
 Our work focuses on human-in-the-loop scenarios, aiming to identify the most informative samples for annotation within a KD framework, by leveraging the zero- or few-shot capabilities of VLMs, to maximize learning efficiency under practical constraints of AL settings.